List of Beverly Hills, 90210 characters: Scott Scanlon

 Douglas Emerson portrays Scott Scanlon (main, season 1; recurring, season 2), a character that starred during Season 1 as David's nerdy best friend.
 Initially, they are both unpopular among the gang, but starting in Season 2, as David becomes part of the gang, the immature Scott becomes gradually more of a stranger to him as David spends less time with Scott, who becomes a recurring character rather than a regular.
 The only time David spends time with Scott in Season 2 is when David leaves a Halloween party to meet with Scott to talk about their "good old times."
 During Season 2, Scott develops an odd fascination with guns and country music after spending the summer in between Seasons 1 and 2 visiting his grandparents in Oklahoma.
 In the Season 2 episode "The Next 50 Years," Scott's fixation with guns ends up accidentally killing him when he spins one on his finger gunslinger-style and it discharges at him during his birthday in front of a horrified David.
 His last words were "Check this out."
 Also, in this episode, it is revealed that Scott had been the fifth-grade boyfriend of a West Beverly Hills High girl named Denise, who is embarrassed by it.
-But after Scott's death, and filled with remorse for the way she treated him, Denise admits it to Donna at a memorial to Scott on campus two days after the tragedy.
+However, after Scott's death and filled with remorse for the way she treated him, Denise admits it to Donna at a memorial to Scott on campus two days after the tragedy.
 The gang buries a time capsule in Scott's memory at the episode's end.
-Some time later in Season 3, David and Donna help his younger sister Sue denounce her sexually abusive uncle.
+Sometime later in Season 3, David and Donna help his younger sister Sue denounce her sexually abusive uncle.
 Although it was never declared explicitly, Sue suggested that Scott may have been molested himself.
 The genesis for Scott's sudden and final departure from the series was due to the show needing to cut their budget.
 This is why Scott was not included in the Season 2 summer episodes.
 The show decided to take Scott's exit as a chance to address gun violence that was occurring in LA at the time.